 Sacrifice.
 Walking is the quintessential human gait.
 Standing upright and walking was the physical manifestation of our ancestors' transformation from natural animal to human animal, aka Homo erectus.
 Walking on two legs made it possible for us to develop arms and hands, so core to what being human is.
 We had to sacrifice the ability to run well.
 Any natural animal that uses running runs far better than we do because running on two legs is awkward and weak.
 Our legs are not meant for running, they're for walking.
-Humans who run are constantly fighting the injuries and distortions caused by running on two legs.
+Humans who develop a running habit are constantly fighting the injuries and distortions caused by running on two legs.

 Hiking.
 I got into hiking when I lived in Asheville.
 The mountains have wonderful inviting trails.
 Florida wasn't like that at all.
 You'd run into a swamp whichever way you went.
 I walked in the woods in my neighborhood and went on hikes with my dad.
 Scouting ramped that up.
 I went on more hikes and did a little backpacking.
 Right before we moved to Kenya I went on the ultimate Scout backpacking trip: Philmont.
 My hiking and my spontaneous meditations went hand-in-hand: they both happened out in nature.
 It was early in the process, but I was on the road to self realization by way of walking and spontaneous meditation.
 This video was shot in Boulder, by the way.
 Not far from where I fell from grace.

 The one person in the world.
-I loved that beatup camper.
-It took me lots of sweet places.
-But it got unreliable, hard to start.
-One morning when I'd camped way up some Forest Service road I spent hours trying to get it started.
-It finally did and I limped home.
-The fix would cost more than the van was worth so I gave it to a kid who liked to work on air cooled projects.
-I needed something reliable and that meant a Eurovan.
-I found one at a dealership in Ontario.
-I flew down, bought it, then took my sweet time driving home.
-Along the way I stayed with Anna a few days.
-She had moved to Santa Rosa.
+I loved that beatup old camper.
+It was my home away from home for more than a year.
+But it gradually became unreliable, harder and harder to start.
+One Sunday morning when it was time to head home at the end of a weekend trip it just wouldn't start.
+I spent several hours trying.
+It finally turned over and I was able to limp home at low speed.
+But to fix it would cost more than it was worth.
+So I considered new options.
+I needed something solidly reliable.
+I settled on a Eurovan I located online at a dealership in Ontario California.
+I flew down and bought it, then took a full week plus driving home, my big vacation that year.
+Along the way I stopped over with Anna for a few days.
+She had moved from Pacific Beach to Santa Rosa.
 We had a sweet reunion tinged with sadness.
 We'd never see each other again.
 I think we both knew it.
 When I started writing my first website about the spiritual quest I realized Anna was the one person in the world I could really talk to about it.
 Our parting before the Eurovan visit had been rough.
 It was on my way home to Seattle from New Mexico.
 I wanted to pick up where we'd left off and she was not interested.
 She thought I was falling into a miserable ease and she was right.
 Now I was back on the spiritual quest and she'd be an ally if I could reach her.
 I was camped at Fort Ebey State Park.
 I took my phone to the edge of the bluff for good reception.
 I dialed the number and there she was.
 The sound of her voice felt like home.
 She was the best ally.
 For years after that we corresponded and talked on the phone regularly.
-She read all my websites and made archives of them.
+She read all my early websites and made archives of them.
 She was unfailingly supportive.
 Anna was a one woman support network for me for years.
 She was my lifeline.